6. Bobby Thompson [Aston Villa 1959-63 Birmingham 1963-67]

 Vowden joined Birmingham City from Nottingham Forest in 1964.
 He spent nearly seven seasons at Birmingham, scoring at a rate of one goal every three matches.
 He finished as their leading goalscorer three seasons running, from 1964–65 to 1966–67.

 In March 1971, Vowden joined Aston Villa for a fee of £12,500.
 In his first full season at Aston Villa he scored 11 goals which contributed to the club winning the Third Division championship.
+He is among the best players who have He is one of the best players to have played for both Aston Villa and Birmingham City.

 4. Des Bremner [Aston Villa 1979-84 Birmingham 1984-89]